 - Kidneys: These organs work constantly.
 They filter your blood and make urine, which your body eliminates.
 You have two kidneys, one on either side of the back of your abdomen, just below your rib cage.
 Each kidney is about as big as your fist.

 - Ureters: These two thin tubes inside your pelvis carry urine from your kidneys to your bladder.

 - Bladder: Your bladder holds urine until you’re ready to empty it (pee).
 It’s hollow, made of muscle, and shaped like a balloon.
 Your bladder expands as it fills up.
 Most bladders can hold up to 2 cups of urine.

 - Urethra: This tube carries urine from your bladder out of your body.
-It ends in an opening to the outside of your body in the penis (in males) or in front of the vagina (in females).
+It ends in an opening to the outside of your body in the penis (in men) or in front of the vagina (in women).